axwilliamson-godaddy/2022-Docker-Bootcamp/README.md

 redis.exceptions.ConnectionError: Error -2 connecting to redis:6379.
 Name or service not known.
 ```

+> Doh!
 What's going on?
 Well remember how everything is isolated, this is actually a good thing.
 You need to explicitly tell docker that these containers can communicate with eachother.
 To do this, we need to create a Docker Network.

 ### Connect Docker Containers

+#### docker network create
 Create a docker network to act as an network environment for multiple containers.

 ```bash